Color photo of Celia E. Naylor

 • "Tongues on Fire": Caribbean Women's Articulations of Fracture(s), Freedom(s), and Futurities

-• Senior Thesis Seminars for the Africana Studies Department and the History Department
+• Senior Thesis Seminar for the Africana Studies Department

 • Barnard College, Digital Humanities Center Summer Fellowship, 2019.